slowernews/wisdom-tldr/README.md

 > *'Do not teach a starving man to fish.'*

 > *'Never waste your time trying to explain who you are to people who are committed to misunderstanding you.' -- Dream Hampton*

+HOWEVER, «givers» attract «takers».
+Don't let them drain you, you're [free](#on-freedom) and you don't owe them anything.

+> *'You give people a hand, they rip your arm out.'*